 This short video is of Malcolm Gladwell (The Tipping Point, Outliers) discussing the band Fleetwood Mac’s story as an illustration of the – often – very long time it takes to truly become great at something.
 The comment below it prompted my reponse that follows:

 “I don’t doubt he is correct about the time it takes to achieve greatness.
 To me this isn’t a big breakthrough.
 The hard part for most people is finding that special thing to put their energy into.
 Why aren’t more authors and thinkers pointing out this aspect of success?, identifying one’s calling… because it’s only natural to devote energy to something when you believe it is really worthwhile.
-This is what I believe separates the top 5% from the rest (finding their niche) which isn’t easy!” – coreydmont, comment taken from YouTube
+This is what I believe separates the top 5% from the rest (finding their niche) which isn’t easy!” – coreydmont, YouTube comment

 As a writer, observer and participant, here is my take: